Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/0_Processing.rst

 .. image:: ../_static/imgs/0_Preparation/Chapter00_41.png
     :align: center

-:red:`Press "CTRL"+"O" and then "Enter" to save the modified content.
+:combo:`red font-bolder:Press "CTRL"+"O" and then "Enter" to save the modified content.
 Then press "CTRL"+"X" to exit editing.`

 Close all current terminal pages, open a new terminal page again, enter the following command, open the command list of defined alias to check whether the addition is successful: